Coastal States Organization Staff

 Research, Science, and Program Director

 Vidya Balasubramanyam is CSO’s Research, Science, and Program Director.
-In her role, she will be leading CSO’s programmatic efforts working closely with coastal managers and programs across the nation.
+In her role, she leads CSO’s programmatic efforts working closely with coastal managers and programs across the nation.
 She brings on-point experience in project management, climate adaptation and resilience, DEIJ work, and a good understanding of Great Lakes and Atlantic Coast issues.
 Previously, she worked with the Illinois Coastal Program as the Hazards Coordinator leading efforts relating to community resilience and adaptation planning, nature based shoreline management, and regional sediment management.
 Prior to that, she worked at the New Hampshire Coastal Program as a NOAA Coastal Management Fellow dabbling in projects on advancing living shorelines in coastal New England.
 Vidya is passionate about more intentionally addressing social justice issues through coastal management work.
 In her free time, Vidya enjoys learning contemporary styles of dance and urban sketching.

 John Ryan-Henry